ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 Moshe and Aharon:

 *"Moshe took the staff from before Hashem as he had been commanded.
-Moshe and Aharon gathered the assembly before the rock and \[Moshe\] said to them, listen here you rebels: shall we get water for you out of this rock?
+Moshe and Aharon gathered the assembly before the rock and Moshe said to them, listen here you rebels: shall we get water for you out of this rock?
 Moshe raised his hand and struck the rock twice with his staff.
-Copious amounts of water came out, and the assembly and their beasts drank \[from it\].
+Copious amounts of water came out, and the assembly and their beasts drank from it.
 Hashem said to Moshe and Aharon, because you did not believe in Me to sanctify me in the eyes of Bnai Yisrael;
 therefore, you shall not bring this assembly into the land which I have given to them.
 Those are the waters of strife - in that Bnai Yisrael